nemes1s/shiny-carnival/README.md

 For any questions, issues, or contributions, feel free to open an issue or submit a pull request.

 ---

-**Note**: Replace `yourusername` and `yourrepository` with your actual GitHub username and repository name.
-Adjust the Docker images, environment variables, and configurations according to your specific setup.

 ## Future work